cchauve/Callysto-Fish-Traps/README.md

 To launch this notebook using the Callysto hub, press the buttons above.
 ______________

-#### This is the second project of this type the first being a notebook on  [Coast Salish Basket Motifs](https://github.com/cchauve/Callysto-Salish-Baskets)

 ### Authors: Cedric Chauve, Laura Gutierrez Funderburk, Bryce Haley, Veselin Jungic

 This project will allow users to "build" a fish trap.
 The parameters of